-Use your Vitamix machine to make soft sugar cookies, gingersnap cookies and almond cookies, taking advantage of the easy 60-second cleaning feature to save time between batches.
+Use your Vitamix machine to make soft sugar cookies, gingersnaps and almond cookies, taking advantage of the easy 60-second cleaning feature to save time between batches.

-If you don't want to forego apple pie at your feast, make and freeze the pastry dough ahead of time.
+If you don't want to forego pumpkin or sweet potato pie at your feast, make and freeze the pastry dough ahead of time.
 You can thaw it and assemble your pie the day before your dinner.

 Preparing the Day Before

-Many traditional holiday dishes can be made the day before to minimise your to-do list on feast day.
-Go for a simple starter of pureed vegetable soup, like a acorn squash soup.
-Not only will you save time making it in advance, but the soup's flavours also will marry overnight for a better-tasting bowl.
+Many traditional holiday dishes can be made the day before to minimize your to-do list on feast day.
+Go for a simple starter of pureed vegetable soup, like a roasted butternut soup with honey and pecan butter.
+Not only will you save time making it in advance, but the soup's flavors also will marry overnight for a better-tasting bowl.

-Bake your pie as you're roasting the squash and make a decadent-but-simple orange cranberry sauce to serve the next day.
+Bake your pumpkin or sweet potato pie as you're roasting the butternut squash and make a decadent-but-simple orange cranberry sauce to serve the next day.
 Now's also the time to thaw your frozen cookies for the dessert platter.

 While you're baking, prepare the table for the next day's feast.
 Keep it simple — red or green table linens give your table festive atmosphere, and a few unscented red candles set a holiday mood.
 Use small pine cones for five-minute D.I.Y. place cards — simply stick the card between the spines on the pine cone for decor with rustic charm.

 Stay Stress-Free on Feast Day